 Integrating a security mindset

 Instead of keeping valuable credit card data intact, convert the data to a format that is useless outside of a specific transaction and retailer.
-The process of tokenization allows retailers to offload securing the card information to a service provider who can process the transaction using the token.
+The tokenization process allows retailers to offload securing the card information to a service provider who can process the transaction using the token.
 If the retailer is later hacked, the hackers won’t gain access to any useful or sensitive data.

 The beauty of this technique is that it is compliant with the PCI (Payment Card Industry) and works with existing POS systems; replacing the actual 16-digit credit card number with a 16-digit token (where only the last 4 numbers are accurate) allows processing as usual, driving down compliance costs and strengthening fraud protection.

 For major retailers, end-to-end encryption is an option.
-As PCI standards do not allow the storing of credit card information after a transaction, converting that data via algorithm protects the data while still allowing authorized use.
+As PCI standards do not allow storing credit card information after a transaction, converting that data via algorithm protects the data while still allowing authorized use.
 Encryption is expensive, though, so not practical for small and mid-size companies.

 Currently, address checks for eCommerce via credit card use the Address Verification System (AVS).
 AVS checks the numbers of the address on the credit card file to the corresponding numbers provided in the eCommerce transaction.
 So, for example, AVS checks the zip code and the street number of a billing address and compares those numbers to the zip code and street number of the credit card owner.
-While Visa, MasterCard and American Express widely support AVS in the USA, Canada and UK, there’s significant work to expand the scope to more countries.
+While Visa, MasterCard and American Express widely support AVS in the U.S., Canada and UK, there’s significant work to expand the scope to more countries.

-As many consumers are performing eCommerce transactions on the mobile device, using mobile ID data points such as device information, geolocation, usage and billing data can disclose if the transaction is questionable.
+As many consumers perform eCommerce transactions on the mobile device, using mobile ID data points such as device information, geolocation, usage and billing data can disclose if the transaction is questionable.
 Similarly, device identification can examine the IP address, browser and operating system on desktop systems to see if the profile matches expectations.

 Knowledge is power